-Lessons learned: This is unfamiliar territory for Olivia and will result in positive emotions, peace a sense of awe, contentment, gratitude and acceptance.
+Lessons learned: This is unfamiliar territory for Olivia and will result in positive emotions of peace, a sense of awe, contentment, gratitude and acceptance.
 She recognized the need to make time regularly if not frequently.

 Contribution and giving

-Olivia is the first to say an acknowledge she is from a privileged background.
+Olivia is the first to say and acknowledge she is from a privileged background.
 She makes a difference through supporting various charities.
 Her best assets are networking with people, drumming up friendships which releases endorphins when she has been able to bring people together to support her good causes.
-In addition ‘changing one life at a time’ has true meaning for her.
+In addition, ‘changing one life at a time’ has true meaning for her.

 The key: Don’t say yes to everything.
 Olivia needs to choose her causes and explain why they mean so much.
 To save her energy and time supporting causes where she can see her personal contribution has made a real difference using her skills and connections

 Lessons learned: Olivia needs to redefine what her contribution and giving looks like.
 To understand where she can make the biggest impact.
 Be focused.
 She is a leader in more ways than one.